-Taxify is an Estonian taxi company.
+Bolt (earlier Taxify) is an Estonian taxi company.
 They have just started in Finland and they may have not many taxis available yet.
 The company has a reputation for charging cheap taxi fares at least in Baltic countries like Estonia and Latvia but we can't guarantee that their services cost little in Finland.
 We recommend you to install their app and check their prices when needed.

-Taxify taxis will pick you up from the taxi lane 5 at the airport.
+Bolt taxis will pick you up from the taxi lane 5 at the airport.

 Our test query (7.12.2018) from the airport to Helsinki Center showed the price of 27 euros but no taxis were available.

-Install Taxify app from here.
+Install Bolt app from here.

 Yango is also a new taxi ordering app from Yandex company.
 They have a reputation being a cheap company and installing their app is recommended.
 The company comes from Russia and there has been discussion about the privacy level of their app.
 Because the app is new in Finland, they may not have many cars yet.

 Yango taxis will also pick you up from the lane 5.